darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/README.md

       path = "/usr/share/goestools/ne/ne_50m_admin_1_states_provinces_lakes.json"

 # Getting a Satellite Connection
-Now that you have updated your config file lets get a your satellite dish locked in.
-First thing you want to do if find where the satellite you want to connect to is located.
-Good tool to use is https://www.dishpointer.com
+Now that you have updated your config file let's get your satellite dish locked in.
+The first thing you want to do is find where the satellite you want to connect to is located.
+A good tool to use is https://www.dishpointer.com
-This will help you find the right direction and tilt is required for your antenna placement.
+This will help you find the right direction and tilt required for your antenna placement.
 The satellite I connected to was GOES-16.
-Once you have your antenna in the direction as specified by dishpointer, you will need to start up goesrecv.
-We will run this is a screen session.
+Once you have your antenna in the direction specified by the dish pointer website, you will need to start up goesrecv.
+We will run this as a screen session.

     screen -S goesrecv

-You should now be in a new termianl screen session.
-Next run the goesrecv program.
+You should now be in a new terminal screen session.
+Next, run the goesrecv program.

     goesrecv -v -i 1 -c ~/goesrecv.conf

 ![alt text](https://usradioguy.com/wp-content/uploads/2020/05/ViterbiAverage-1.jpg)

 Anything below 300 for vit avg should be fine.
-The adjustments have to be very percise but once locked in it will work great.
+The adjustments have to be very precise but once locked in it will work great.
 Try moving your antenna 1-2 inches at a time while monitoring the vit(avg).
 Once you have your antenna placement set, make sure to lock your antenna into place.

 # Monitor goesrecv on LCD Screen (Optional)
 With goesrecv running in a screen, we can now start up your LCD screen session to monitor this connection.
 Detach the previous screen by doing the following: